ayaankum/Ayaan-Kirana/README.md

 - The API limits certain endpoints to a maximum of `10 requests per minute` to prevent abuse and ensure fair usage.
 - Rate limiting is implemented using `Resilience4j`, which helps control traffic and prevent server overload.
 - Endpoints Rate Limited: The /create and /report (weekly, monthly, yearly) endpoints are rate-limited to protect the system from excessive traffic.

+### MongoDB

+The MongoDB database consists of three collections—Users, Transactions, and Roles.
+##### Users Collection:

+- This collection stores the information of registered users, such as their userName, email, and password.
+- The user's role (like ADMIN or USER) is referenced in this collection.
+- When a user logs in, the system retrieves their details from this collection to authenticate and generate a JWT token.
+##### Transactions Collection:

+- The Transactions collection stores details of each transaction, including transactionId, amount, currency, type (debit/credit), and description.
+- The system also stores the converted amount in INR at the time of the transaction, which is later used for generating accurate reports.
+- This collection helps in tracking financial transactions and enables reporting based on stored data.
+##### Roles Collection:

+- This collection defines and stores the available roles in the system, currently limited to ADMIN and USER.
+- In the future, additional roles, can be added here.
+- The role is linked to each user, and the JWT generation service retrieves the user’s role from this collection to embed it into the token for authorization.